Teacher's Top Tips for an amazing Wee Sleep Out

 1. “Make sure its organized well.
 Don’t leave space for things to go awry on the evening.”

 2. “Come up with plenty of creative ways to fundraise: from bake sales, to grocery bagging, to local businesses.
 Hustle.
 It’s worth it”

 3. “Ensure that the reason for the sleep out is not lost.
 Although they can serve to be a fun sleepover – it’s a much more meaningful idea than a simple slumber party.
 If you’re planning activities, make sure that some are homelessness focused.
 Whether it is educating the kids on homelessness, or finding a way that they can contribute to the homeless even ore – writing chroistas cards or having a food drive.
 Get creative.”

 What was the fundraising tool that had the biggest impact?

 “We promoted it.
 A LOT.
-We shared our Virgin Money Giving link which was an easy to donate and found creative ways to spread the word.
-Think sponsored football tournaments, posters, emails to parents and social media.”
+We shared our Virgin Money Giving link which was easy to donate to and found creative ways to spread the word.”